Gurux/gurux.serial.java/README.md

 If you have problems you can ask your questions in Gurux [Forum](http://www.gurux.org/forum).

-Before use you must combile gurux.serial.java.dll.
+Before use you must compile gurux.serial.java.dll.
 It is located in dll folder under gurux.serial.java project.
-After it is combiled you must copy it to Java Runtime Environment's folder.
+After it is compiled you must copy it to Java Runtime Environment's folder.

 For version 1.6.0, this usually is c:\Program Files\Java\jre1.6.0_01 or c:\Program Files x86\Java\jre1.6.0_01